There are many reasons why people love the outdoors and backpacking in the high country, here are a few stories from our participants:

 Esther Hammerschlag Methow, WA (2018) We raised money, we raised awareness, and we made new friends.
 But the most meaningful part was sharing an incredible backpacking experience with my husband-it never would have been possible without the support of Pass to Pass and the llamas.

 A.C.
-Woolnaugh Sandpoint, ID (2017, 2018) I want to express my deepest appreciation for creating PasstoPass and for including me in the 2017 hike.
+Woolnaugh Sandpoint, ID (2017, 2018, 2019) I want to express my deepest appreciation for creating PasstoPass and for including me in the 2017 hike.
 It pushed me to my limit, but it was an incredible experience that I will never forget.
 Although at times, it seemed nearly impossible for me to continue, the support hikers and the Parky’s together provided the sense of unity and community necessary for me to take another step.
-While I doubt I will hike again with PtP, I will treasure this experience forever–and I’m glad I did it! ( A.C. has continued to change his mind and hiked in 2018 and planned for 2019).
+While I doubt I will hike again with PtP, I will treasure this experience forever–and I’m glad I did it!

 After some training hikes and bicycling, I had a back issue that resulted in surgery and my dropping out of the first hike (2016).
 But now, PasstoPass had taken hold and I became a support person until the following year when we hiked from Rainy Pass through Stehekin to Suiattle River trailhead.
 That hike we used llamas and we loved them– they were more flexible with our needs, carried goodies like watermelons and were the topic of conversation with everyone we met.
 We have since refined our planning for shorter mileage each day (about 6 miles each day) and not to exceed 1500-2000′ vertical feet per day.